kfear1/Income_Augusta_map/README.md

-# Income_violence_map
+# Income_Augusta_map
-Map of violence vs income in Augusta Georgia
+Map of average income in Augusta Georgia in relation to each point's distance from the center

 Code is found in Income_Augusta.R file